Skip to main content

 Treatment after Cancer Progression

 Typically, chemotherapy and targeted therapies are stopped once ovarian cancer begins to come back.
-But clinical trials for patients previously treated with the drug bevacizumab (Avastin) have found that resuming a treatment regimen with bevacizumab and a platinum-based chemotherapy even after the cancer started to grow again slowed the growth of platinum-sensitive disease.
+Clinical trials have shown that where there was more than a 6 month delay between stopping treatment and cancer being found again, resuming the drug bevacizumab (Avastin) in combination with platinum-based chemotherapy for patients previously treated with bevacizumab slowed the growth of platinum-sensitive disease.
 And in women who no longer benefited from platinum-based chemotherapy, non–platinum-based chemotherapy combined with bevacizumab kept the cancer in check longer than chemotherapy alone.

 Targeted therapies may also be helpful for people with low-grade ovarian cancer.
 A trial of the drug trametinib in women with low-grade serous ovarian cancer that had come back showed that it delayed the cancer’s growth compared with treating the cancer with chemotherapy again.